Moodix/simple-restful-api-aws/README.md

 ## How to Run

 1. Clone the project to `/src `directory Go uses for its workspaces.
-Use `cd simple-restful-api-aws` for navigatating to project folder.
+Use `cd src/simple-restful-api-aws` for navigatating to project folder.

 2. Type below to build